Identifying causal effects with subjective ordinal outcomes: What would be identified with a smooth reporting function

 Suppose $\mathcal{R}$ is a convex subset of $\mathbbm{R}$, for simplicity $\mathcal{R}=[0,\bar{R}]$ for some maximum response value $\bar{R}$.
 Figure \ref{fighonest3} depicts two examples of reporting functions on this continuum of responses.

 While the example on the left side of Figure \ref{fighonest3} is a smooth sigmoid shape mapping $\mathbbm{R}$ to the interval $[0,\bar{R}]$, the piecewise-linear reporting function on the right has kinks at $\tau_{v}(0)$ and $\tau_{v}(\bar{R})$ beyond which the function is flat.
-Nevertheless, we may define a derivative function $r'(h, v)$ of any given $r(h,v)$ with respect to $h$, which by virtue of HONEST can only fail to exist only at isolated points in $\mathcal{H}$.\footnote{This is an application of ``Lebesque's theorem'' that monotone functions are differentiable almost everywhere.} Provided that $H_i$ is continuously distributed, it therefore does not affect results to treat $r'(h, v)$ as defined for all $h$.

-With ``smooth reporting'', we have the following analog of Theorem \ref{propflow}: \begin{proposition}[] Assume HONEST, EXOG and REG for at least one $j$, with $\mathcal{R}$ a convex subset of $\mathbbm{R}$.
+Nevertheless, we may define a derivative function $r'(h, v)$ of any given $r(h,v)$ with respect to $h$, which by virtue of MONO can only fail to exist only at isolated points in $\mathcal{H}$ for a given $v$.\footnote{This is an application of ``Lebesque's theorem'' that monotone functions are differentiable almost everywhere.} Provided that $H_i$ is continuously distributed, it therefore does not affect results to treat $r'(h, v)$ as defined for all $h$.
+With ``smooth reporting'', we have the following analog of Theorem \ref{propflow}: \begin{proposition}[] Assume MONO, EXOG and REG for at least one $j$, with $\mathcal{R}$ a convex subset of $\mathbbm{R}$.
 Then:

-provided the ``boundary condition'': $\lim_{h \rightarrow \pm \infty} f(h|x,v) \mathbbm{E}\left[\frac{\partial}{\partial x_j} h(x,U_i)|H_i=h,x,v\right] = 0,$ i.e. average partial effects do not explode for extreme values of $H_i$, any faster than the density of $H_i$ falls off in $h$, for each $v$ and $j$ satisfying REG. \end{proposition} \begin{proof} See Appendix \ref{sec:proofs} \end{proof} The proof of Proposition \ref{propflowcont} makes uses of a result of \citet{kasy2022} that relates derivatives of the density of an outcome with respect to policy variables, to the rate of change of the ``flow density'' quantity introduced in the discussion of Theorem \ref{propflow}.\\
+provided the ``boundary condition'': $\lim_{h \rightarrow \pm \infty} f_H(h|x,v,w) \cdot \mathbbm{E}\left[\partial_{x_j} h(x,U_i)|H_i=h,x,v.w\right] = 0,$ i.e. average partial effects do not explode for extreme values of $H_i$, any faster than the density of $H_i$ falls off in $h$, for each $v$ and $j$ satisfying REG. \end{proposition} The proof of Proposition \ref{propflowcont} makes use of a result of \citet{kasy2022} that relates derivatives of the density of an outcome with respect to policy variables, to the rate of change of the ``flow density'' quantity introduced in the discussion of Theorem \ref{propflow}.\\

-We can compare this expression to what would be recovered by the infeasible regression of $H_i$ on $X_i$, i.e:
+We can compare this expression to what would be recovered by the infeasible regression of $H_i$ on $X_i$ and $W_i$ (i.e. if $H_i$ were observed):